If you see a treatment or cure for influenza or COVID-19 that looks too good to be true, it probably is.

 call your pediatrician.
 The doctor can decide the best way to care for your child.
 Common symptoms of both illnesses include fever/chills, cough, shortness of breath, difficulty breathing, extreme tiredness, muscle or body aches, headache, stuffy or runny nose, vomiting and diarrhea.
 One symptom more likely with COVID-19 is the loss of taste or smell.

 The American Academy of Pediatrics recommends all children ages 6 months and older get a flu vaccine.
-Children 8 years old and younger need two doses given at least four weeks apart.
+Children 8 years old and younger need two doses given at least four weeks apart when getting vaccinated for the first time.
 A COVID-19 vaccine is not yet available for children under 16.